-• If the spool is not positioned so that the thread unrolls correctly, the thread may become tangled around the spool pin.
+- If the spool is not positioned so that the thread unrolls correctly, the thread may become tangled around the spool pin. - 7 Slide the spool cap onto the spool pin.
 With the rounded side of the spool cap positioned toward the left, slide the spool cap onto the spool pin as far as possible until the right side of the spool touches the right end of the spool pin.